TimaGez/TimaGez/README.md

-- Rookie programmer for FRC team 1477 "Texas Torque"
+- Programmer for FRC team 1477 "Texas Torque"
 - Part of a Python revolution 🔥